-The contractor shall provide a monthly narrative and statistical report with supporting data to the Warden, Assistant Warden and others as required explaining the activities during the month.
+The contractor shall provide a monthly narrative and statistical report with supporting data to the Warden, Deputy Warden and others as required by State, Federal, or local laws explaining the activities during the month.

 T. Quality Assurance

 The contractor shall provide a written plan of quality assurance procedures/program with the proposal.